uta-org/uzLib.Lite/README.md

 ## Contribute

 Fork this repository, make your changes and then issue a pull request.
-If you find bugs or have new ideas that you do not want to implement yourself, file a bug report.
+If you find bugs or have new ideas that you do not want to implement yourself, fill a bug report.

 ### TODO

-- There are some methods missing from the text above.
+- There are some methods missing on the above text.
 - Change `Safe` word on methods and use `Try`.
 - Do a more friendly compilation (select paths of compilation more easily)
 - Check for unusable `usings` in code
-- Disable AssetDatabase refresh while uzLibe.Lite is compiling through WebSockets
+- Disable `AssetDatabase` refresh while uzLibe.Lite is compiling through `WebSockets`
-- Make backups of the ExternalCode, in case we didn't saved the code on the lib part
+- Make backups of the `ExternalCode`, in case we didn't saved the code on the lib part
-- Automerge changes from local Unity projects in the ExternalCode part
+- Automerge changes from local Unity projects in the `ExternalCode` part
 - Fix namespaces (files inside of Unity folders must be starting by `UnityEngine` instead of `uzLib.Lite....`)
 - Check that Unity3D can compile without problems before launching v1.3